veith4f/pxeinstall/boot/README.md

 ```
 make config
 ```
-Generate grub.cfg and gpg.cfg with default options.
+Create grub.cfg and gpg.cfg with default options.
+Will not overwrite existing files.
 ```
 make keys
 ```